PruvoNet/price-extractor/README.md

 # price-extractor

 A small library for parsing price strings in order to extract the price as a number and the currency code of the price.
+The library can handle all kinds of thousands and cents delimiters, as well as all currency unicodes.

 Examples
 ---------